| |

 the neighbour across the road, who administered the holy communion

-to the old ladies of the village – said that in order to find
+to the old ladies of the village – said that to find a woman

-a woman he must have bought her.
-Others elaborated somewhat and
+he must have bought her.
+Others elaborated somewhat and said that

-said that he bought her over the internet.
-And there were some who
+he had bought her over the internet.
+And there were some who would

-would smile whenever they saw the couple, as if they were some kind
+smile whenever they saw them, as if they were some kind of joke.

-of a joke.
-Of course, some of the priests and those a little too
+Of course, some of the priests and those who spend too much time

-intimate with them would look at them as if they were seeing Judas
+with them, would look at the couple as if they were seeing Judas

 Iscariot carrying a crate of Hopleaf beer.
 Because – quite